Paul Chong / Saturday 15 November 2014

 It’s a beautiful bright spring morning, the sky’s clear & blue lined with patches of light clouds.
 A beautiful day for gardening indeed.
 Our younger son Andrew & his family invited us on a field trip to pick strawberries.
 Though tempted, I declined . . . for I feel this tremendous urge of sharing with you & my family . . . lest my son David should again say “Dad, I didn’t know you were once the secretary of ADMO (Alliance Direct Membership Organisation).
 Who knows in Malaysia whatever happened to it.

 Our humble home sits on the escarpment in Perth Hills overlooking the city, with panoramic views as far as the eyes can see.
 Would I quit living here, scale down & move to a retirement home & lose all the inspiration beholding my eyes?
 Not in a million years.
-Though my eye dimmed & my back ached, ten horse wouldn’t be able to pull me downhills.
+Though my eye dimmed & my back ached, ten horses wouldn’t be able to pull me downhills.

 It has always been my dream to be living up in the clouds, from my school days of holidaying in Taiping Maxwell’s Hills, climbing & exercising up Menglembu Hills in Ipoh, Penang Hills for visit, Fraser’s Hills & Cameron Highlands for both holidays & conferences, and in Kuala Lumpur Genting Highlands . . . all beautiful exhilarating spots of fresh clean air & relaxation.
 Need I say, I have a close affinity for height & vision.